-To register your vehicle, bring the current vehicle title or registration card and your driver's license or other valid identification to your nearest deputy registrar's office.
+To register your vehicle, bring the current vehicle title or registration card and your driver's license or other valid identification to your local DVS deputy registrar's office.
+Pay all fees and taxes associated with registration and title transfer.
+Once registered, you can renew the license plates online, by mail, or in person at any deputy registrar's office.